kagkarlsson/db-scheduler/README.md

 ### Recurring tasks

-The term _recurring task_ is used for tasks that should be run regularly, according to some schedule (see `RecurringTask`).
+The term _recurring task_ is used for tasks that should be run regularly, according to some schedule (see ``Tasks.recurring(..)``).

 When the execution of a recurring task has finished, a `Schedule` is consulted to determine what the next time for execution should be, and a future task-execution is created for that time (i.e. it is _rescheduled_).
 The time chosen will be the nearest time according to the `Schedule`, but still in the future.

 To create the initial execution for a `RecurringTask`, the scheduler has a method  `startTasks(...)` that takes a list of tasks that should be "started" if they do not already have a future execution.
 Note: The first execution-time will not be according to the schedule, but simply `now()`.

-### Ad-hoc tasks
+### One-time tasks

-The other type of task has been named _ad-hoc task_, but is most typically something that should be run once at a certain time in the future, a `OneTimeTask`.
+The term _one-time task_ is used for tasks that have a single execution-time (see `Tasks.oneTime(..)`).

-In addition to encode some data into the `instanceId`of a task-execution, it is possible to store arbitrary binary data in a separate field for use at execution-time.
+In addition to encode data into the `instanceId`of a task-execution, it is possible to store arbitrary binary data in a separate field for use at execution-time.
+By default, Java serialization is used to marshal/unmarshal the data.

+### Custom tasks

+For tasks not fitting the above categories, it is possible to fully customize the behavior of the tasks using `Tasks.custom(..)`.

+Use-cases might be:

+* Recurring tasks that needs to update its data
+* Tasks that should be either rescheduled or removed based on output from the actual execution

 ### Dead executions